tsen1220/JupyterKMPSearch/README.md

 Develop the String Search by Knuth-Morris-Pratt Algorithm.

-We need the failure function to check pattern's prefix and suffix which characters can skip when we search.
+We need the failure function to check pattern's prefix and suffix which characters can skip next when we search failed.

 In order to improve string search process.